 Daniel is a third-year business student at Mount Royal University, majoring in accounting and general management.
 He's worked throughout his education as a bookkeeper and baker for a small local Calgary business, and has recently begun aiding people in preparing their personal taxes.
 Daniel volunteers at his local food bank and ran a successful head shave campaign to fund ovarian cancer research.

 Doug Woollard, Chair [Delta BC]

 Doug recently retired from a senior executive position with a BC Crown Corporation.
 Trained as a social worker Doug has worked most recently with people with developmental disabilities and their families.
 Doug has experience in human resources, financial management, contract negotiation and leadership.
-He is a skilled communicator having taught a course at the BC Justice Institute and havinglead many training courses.
+He is a skilled communicator having taught a course at the BC Justice Institute and having led many training courses.
 Doug has worked in government, the private sector and in the non-profit world.
-Doug’s association with the Centre began as a child when he moved to the NCLTS (Naramata Christian Leadership training school) in 1953 with his parents.
-Doug attended winter session, has lead a summer program, worked as summer staff and attended many summer programs over the years.
+Doug’s association with the Centre began as a child when he moved to the NCLTS (Naramata Christian Leadership Training School) in 1953 with his parents.
+Doug attended winter session, has led a summer program, worked as summer staff and attended many summer programs over the years.
 Doug was previously on the board from 2004-2010 and was board chair from 2006-2009.

 Glen Timbers [Oliver BC]